 2. Conduct user research to understand your users

 Once you have identified which approach is appropriate, gather data about your site users – invest in user research and learn about a user’s wants and needs.
-Create user persona profiles based on the insights you get from user research.
+Create user persona templates based on the insights you get from user research.
 Write user stories and evaluate your content organization and design on how they work for real people and their tasks.

 3. Identify business goals

 what your users need, its time to discover what your stakeholders need.
 The goal of information architects is to come up with a structure and

 design that balances the users’ needs with business needs.
 Conduct a series of

 interviews with stakeholders.
 Get a clear understanding of what the business